yracine/device-type.myautomatic/README.md

 /*******************************************************************************************************************/

-7) Under the SmartThings app (on your tablet or smartphone), you should then see the new Automatic Object(s) under the 'Things' shortcut on the dashboard
+<b>7) Under the SmartThings app (on your tablet or smartphone), you should then
+see the new Automatic Object(s) under the 'Things' shortcut on the dashboard</b>

 /*******************************************************************************************************************/